RatJuggler/jhipster-jdl/README.md

 - jhipster-pet-clinic - An implementation of the Petclinic entities used in numerous other project examples.

-- jhipster-monolith-dinosaurs - Used to create my own [JHipster Monolith Dinosaurs](https://github.com/RatJuggler/jhipster-monolith-dinosaurs) example.
+- jhipster-monolith-dinosaurs - Used to create my own [JHipster Monolith Dinosaurs](https://github.com/RatJuggler/jhipster-monolith-dinosaurs) example application.
 It also includes the application options used to make any (re)generation easier.
+See that project for more details.

-- jhipster-microservices-dinosaurs - WIP to create a microservices version of the Dinosaurs application.
+- jhipster-microservices-dinosaurs - Used to create my own [JHipster Microservices Dinosaurs](https://github.com/RatJuggler/jhipster-microservices-dinosaurs) example application.
+It also includes the application options used to make any (re)generation easier See that project for more details.